-The smell of your home makes a huge first impression on visitors — sometimes even more powerfully than design style or cleanliness.
-The right smell — which is sometimes a lack of smells — gives the impression of cleanliness and comfort, making potential buyers want to linger and explore the possibility of buying your house!
-Unpleasant odors have the exact opposite effect and will have buyers walking right out the door, sight unseen.
+Trying to keep your house smelling fresh while it’s on the market?
+Scent makes a huge first impression on visitors (especially potential buyers) — sometimes even more powerfully than design style or cleanliness.
+The right smell — which is sometimes a lack of smells — gives the impression of cleanliness and comfort, making home buyers want to linger and explore the possibility of buying your house!
+Strong odors have the exact opposite effect and can have buyers walking right out the door, sight unseen.

 Here are our tips to keep your house smelling fresh and a few warnings on funky places you may never have thought to check.

 - Open the windows.
 Even if it’s just for a couple of hours, this is a great way to get rid of stale odors and cooking smells.

 - Take out the trash.
 Does this one really need an explanation?
 Garbage stinks.
 Empty it often, especially if your home is on the market.

 - Don’t smoke.
 My dearly departed grandmother smoked like a chimney and firmly believed that a good heavy spray with a can of potpourri-scented Glade air freshener hid all evidence of her smoking in the house.
 My friends, I hate to break it to you…but this does not work.
 Cigarette smoke (all kinds) is an odor that clings and lingers in textiles, carpet, and even paint, despite thorough cleaning.
 Going outside to smoke is definitely a better option, but unless you’re smoking out there naked, understand that the odor will still cling to your clothes, which will be coming back into the house and into a laundry hamper where they’ll likely sit for a day or two.
 This odor is often difficult for smokers to detect, but trust me — non-smokers will still smell it, and this is a big turn-off to many potential home buyers.

 - Run an air purifier.
 Not only do they reduce smells, they help reduce pollen and dust in the air.
 We like this one from Amazon: